-Sarah E. DeMartini, Co-chair and Incoming SECC Representative to the Governing Council
+Sarah E. DeMartini, Co-chair and Outgoing SECC Representative to the Governing Council

 I am an Assistant Professor in the Psychology Department at California State University, Chico.
 I earned my PhD in Human Development and Family Sciences at the University of Texas at Austin in 2018.
 My research has focused on the influence of coparenting on child outcomes across the transition to parenthood.
 More recently, I have begun to explore differences between mothers’ and fathers’ behaviors within coparenting for first-time parents, as well as parents of two children.
 My interdisciplinary research background has led me to teach undergraduate courses in psychology and family relationships.
 I have enjoyed furthering my involvement with SRCD by serving on the Student and Early Career Council, contributing to the development of SRCD’s highly acclaimed publications, and most recently, serving on the Governing Council.
 You can learn more about my research on ResearchGate.

-Robey B. Champine, Co-chair and Outgoing SECC Representative to the Governing Council
+Michelle Brown, Co-chair and Incoming SECC Representative to the Governing Council

-Josefina Bañales, Equity and Justice Committee, Incoming Representative
+Josefina Bañales, Equity and Justice Committee, Outgoing Representative

 I am an Assistant Professor in Community Psychology at the University of Illinois, Chicago (UIC).
 I infuse my personal experiences as a Mexican American woman who is a first-generation high school, college, and doctoral student from the Southwest side of Chicago with my community-engaged research with youth of color in Chicago Public Schools and community organizations.
 My research examines how youth develop beliefs, feelings, and actions that challenge racism (i.e., youth critical racial consciousness development).
 In collaboration with youth, schools, parents, and community organizations, I create opportunities that facilitate youths’ critical racial consciousness development.
 I am the recipient of the Ford Pre-Doctoral and Dissertation Fellowships.

-Fiorella Carlos Chavez, Equity and Justice Committee, Outgoing Representative
+M. Bishop, Equity and Justice Committee, Incoming Representative

-Alexandrea Golden, Ethnic & Racial Issues Committee, Incoming Representative
+Alexandrea R. Golden, Ethnic & Racial Issues Committee, Outgoing Representative

-Lauren Mims, Ethnic & Racial Issues Committee, Outgoing Representative
+Melissa Lucas, Ethnic & Racial Issues Committee, Incoming Representative

-I am a Ph.D. candidate at the University of Virginia.
-I am also a fellow of the International Max Planck Research School on the Life Course (LIFE Academy), Student Affiliate at the Center for the Science of Moral Understanding, and Research Affiliate at Cornell University.
-Starting in Fall 2021, I will be a Postdoctoral Associate at Duke University's Department of Psychology and Neuroscience.
+I'm a postdoc at Duke University's Department of Psychology and Neuroscience.
+I received my Ph.D. in Developmental Psychology with a concentration in Quantitative Psychology at the University of Virginia in 2021.
 I'm primarily interested in the development of social cognition and morality, specifically focusing on how and when children become moral beings.
 Using behavioral, eye-tracking, pupillometry, and network analysis methods, my research investigates how children and adults understand and enforce norms, and the role of affect in moral decision-making.
-I am excited to represent integrative approach to studying child development as a member of the Interdisciplinary Committee.

 I am a doctoral candidate in the Department of Human Development and Family Sciences at the University of Texas at Austin, TX.
 My program of research seeks to understand the ways in which stress (e.g., discrimination) impacts ethnic minority adolescents’ mental and physical health and identify individual and contextual factors that can promote positive youth development.